newrelic/newrelic-dotnet-agent/.github/ISSUE_TEMPLATE/story.md

 ---

 ### Describe the story, please be clear on scope of the story.
-Please be conscice with the scope for the story.
+Please be concice with the scope for the story.

 ### Acceptance Criteria
 Please outline the acceptance criteria